miguel-angel-monjas/master-thesis/cluster-management.md

 ```

 The status of the YARN cluster can be verified in http://hdfs-master:8088/

 To stop the YARN cluster simply type:
 ```bash
 $HADOOP_HOME/sbin/stop-yarn.sh
 ```

-It is possible to start (and stop) both the DFS and the YARN daemons, by using $HADOOP_HOME/sbin/start-all.sh and $HADOOP_HOME/sbin/stop-all.sh but a warning states that they are deprecated.
+It is possible to start (and stop) both the DFS and the YARN daemons, by using `$HADOOP_HOME/sbin/start-all.sh` and `$HADOOP_HOME/sbin/stop-all.sh` but a warning states that they are deprecated.

+# Key take-aways
+We have found several issues when setting up the cluster.
+If you have a similar environment to the one described here, you shouldn't have any problem following the instructions.
+However, it is important to focus on the main stoppers we have found:
+*  password-less ssh is easy to implement provided that you can copy the keys to all the cluster instances.
+As we are deploying it in an OpenStack cloud that follows exactly the same principle, uploading a suitable key to the slaves can be tricky.
+We recommend the second alternative described above as it exposes the master key just for a while.
+* when only one network interface is in place, you don't have to worry about listening to several interfaces.
+However, OpenStack creates several interfaces and therefore if you wish to enable binding from any interface, related properties have to be set to 0.0.0.0 (all addresses on the local machine).
+* you have to carefully dimension the cluster.
+If you use small flavors, *NodeManagers* will not be able to gather enough resources and will be rejected at registration.
+Thus, you need to use instances with a certain amount of memory and properly configure `yarn.nodemanager.resource.memory-mb` and `yarn.nodemanager.resource.cpu-vcores`.